Find out more about Bob Atkinson

 Airlines such as British Airways even alert you when the departure gate opens at the airport, giving you more chance to relax before your flight rather than constantly staring at the departure boards.

 Easyjet has a Mobile Host app that helps guide you through the airport.
-Find out more in the video below.

 3. Make your booking (h)API